Henry Rogers (congregationalist): Life

 He was third son of Thomas Rogers, a surgeon of St Albans, where he was born on 18 October 1806.
 He was educated at private schools and by his father, of congregationalist views.
-In his seventeenth year he was apprenticed to a surgeon at Milton-next-Sittingbourne, Kent; reading John Howe's The Redeemer's Tears wept over Lost Souls diverted his attention from surgery to theology.
+Aged 16 he was apprenticed to a surgeon at Milton-next-Sittingbourne, Kent; reading John Howe's The Redeemer's Tears wept over Lost Souls diverted his attention from surgery to theology.
 After study at Highbury College, Middlesex, he entered the congregationalist ministry in June 1829.

 His first duty was that of assistant pastor of the church at Poole, Dorset.
 In 1832, he returned to Highbury College as lecturer on rhetoric and logic.
 In 1836 he was appointed to the chair of English language and literature at University College, London, which in 1839 he exchanged for that of English literature and language, mathematics and mental philosophy in Spring Hill College, Birmingham.
 That post he held for nearly twenty years.
 An incurable throat problem compelled him to abandon preaching.

 In 1858, Rogers succeeded to the presidency of the Lancashire Independent College, with which he held the chair of theology until 1871.
 His health failing, he retired to Silverdale, Morecambe Bay; in 1873 he moved to Pennal Tower, Machynlleth, where he died on 20 August 1877.
 His remains were interred in St. Luke's Churchyard, Cheetham Hill, Manchester.

 Works

-In 1826, Rogers published a volume of verse, 'Poems Miscellaneous and Sacred;' and at Poole he began to write for the nonconformist periodical press.
-On his return to London, he contributed introductory essays to editions of Joseph Truman's 'Discourse of Natural and Moral Impotency,' the works of Jonathan Edwards, Jeremy Taylor (1834–35), and Edmund Burke (1836–37) and Robert Boyle's 'Treatises on the High Veneration Man's Intellect owes to God, on Things above Reason, and on the Style of the Holy Scriptures.'
-In 1836 he issued his first major work, 'The Life and Character of John Howe'(London), of which later editions appeared in 1863; 1874; and 1879.
+In 1826, Rogers published a volume of verse, Poems Miscellaneous and Sacred; and at Poole he began to write for the nonconformist periodical press.
+On his return to London, he contributed introductory essays to editions of Joseph Truman's Discourse of Natural and Moral Impotency, the works of Jonathan Edwards, Jeremy Taylor (1834–35), and Edmund Burke (1836–37) and Robert Boyle's Treatises on the High Veneration Man's Intellect owes to God, on Things above Reason, and on the Style of the Holy Scriptures.
+In 1836 he issued his first major work, The Life and Character of John Howe (London), of which later editions appeared in 1863; 1874; and 1879.

-In 1837 he edited, under the title 'The Christian Correspondent,' a classified collection of four hundred and twenty-three private letters 'by eminent persons of both sexes, exemplifying the fruits of holy living and the blessedness of holy dying,' London, 3 vols.
-In October 1839 he began, with an article on 'The Structure of the English Language,' a long connection with the Edinburgh Review which proved to be durable.
-In 1850 two volumes of selected 'Essays' contributed to it were published, and a third in 1855.
-Still further selected and augmented, these miscellanies were reprinted at London in 1874 as 'Essays, Critical and Biographical, contributed to the "Edinburgh Review,"' 2 vols., and 'Essays on some Theological Controversies, chiefly contributed to the "Edinburgh Review."'
+In 1837 Rogers edited, under the title The Christian Correspondent, a classified collection of 423 private letters "by eminent persons of both sexes, exemplifying the fruits of holy living and the blessedness of holy dying", London, 3 vols.
+In October 1839 he began, with an article on The Structure of the English Language, a long connection with the Edinburgh Review which proved to be durable.
+In 1850 two volumes of selected Essays contributed to it were published, and a third in 1855.
+Augmented, these miscellanies were reprinted at London in 1874 as Essays, Critical and Biographical, contributed to the "Edinburgh Review," 2 vols., and Essays on some Theological Controversies, chiefly contributed to the "Edinburgh Review."